gbuzykin/lexegen/README.md

 3. If `has_more` is `true`, in case of reaching the end of input buffer the analyzer leaves `state_stack` as it is and returns `err_end_of_input`.
 It gives a chance to add more characters to the input sequence and call the `lex()` function again to continue the analysis.
-The input buffer is allowed to be reallocated, but already analyzed part (of length `llen`) of the input buffer must be retained.
+Already analyzed part of input is no more needed.
+All necessary information is in state stack.
+Old input buffer can be freed (in theory, but it will likely be needed in future to concatenate the full lexeme).

 4. Hint: it is convenient to use the `state_stack` stack also as start condition (state) stack.

-File `lex_analyzer.inl` contains necessary tables and `lex()` function implementation.

 Summing this up, the simplest user's code can be something like this: